MicrosoftDocs/azure-devops-docs/docs/pipelines/test/reference-qa.md

 **A**: Use a [runsettings file](https://docs.microsoft.com/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file) to pass values as parameters to your test code.
-For example, in a release that contains several environments, you can pass the appropriate app URL to each the test tasks in each one.
+For example, in a release that contains several stages, you can pass the appropriate app URL to each the test tasks in each one.
 The runsettings file and matching parameters must be specified in the [Visual Studio Test](https://github.com/Microsoft/vsts-tasks/blob/master/Tasks/VsTestV2/README.md) task.